pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 $$ log T_{i} = \mu + \alpha_{i}x_{i} + \alpha_{2}x_{2} ... \alpha_{p}x_{p} + \sigma\epsilon_{i} $$

 where we have $S_{0} = P(exp(\mu + \sigma\epsilon_{i}) \geq t)$.
 The details are largely important for the estimation strategies, but they show how the impact of risk can be decomposed here just as in the CoxPH model.
+The effects of the covariates are additive on the log-scale towards the acceleration factor induced by the individual's risk profile.

 Below we'll estimate two AFT models: the weibull model and the Log-Logistic model.
 Ultimately we're just fitting a censored parametric distribution but we've allowed that that one of the parameters of each distribution is specified as a linear function of the explainatory variables.
 So the log likelihood term is just:

 $$ log(L) = \sum_{i}^{n} \Big[ c_{i}log(f(t)) + (1-c_{i})log(S(t))) \Big]  $$

 where $f$ is the distribution pdf function , $S$ is the survival fucntion and $c$ is an indicator function for whether the observation is censored.
 Both $f$, $S$ are parameterised by some vector of parameters $\mathbf{\theta}$.
 In the case of the Log-Logistic model we estimate it by transforming our time variable to a log-scale and fitting a logistic likelihood with parameters $\mu, s$.
 The resulting parameter fits can be adapted to recover the log-logistic survival function as we'll show below.
+In the case of the Weibull model the parameters are denote $\alpha, \beta$ respectively.

 ```{code-cell} ipython3
 coords = {